pythonindia/pyconindia/README.rst

   publicitymail -c /path/to/config.cfg -s "The mail subject" -t /path/to/some.template

-It is reccommened to use separate configuration and template for different mails.
+It is recommended to use separate configuration and template for different mails.

 The configuration
 -----------------